strapdata/elassandra-operator/docs/source/multi-dc.rst

     "19:59:30 ADDED: rebuild-dc2-573 phase=SUCCEED
     done 49ms

-If elasticsearch is enabled in **dc2**, you need to run restart Elassandra pods to update the Elasticsearch cluster state since data have been populated by streaming data from **dc1**.
+If Elasticsearch is enabled in **dc2**, you need to run restart Elassandra pods to update the Elasticsearch cluster state since data have been populated by streaming data from **dc1**.

 .. code::